 [1] This is a judicial review proceeding.
 The respondent, ANZ Bank New Zealand Ltd (ANZ), has challenged the Financial Markets Authority's (FMA) decision to disclose to third parties documents the FMA has obtained from ANZ through the exercise of its statutory powers.
-The FMA had obtained information from ANZ as part of its investigation into the Ponzi scheme run by Ross Asset Management Ltd (RAM) and the subsequent failure of that scheme causing loss to investors.
-The FMA decided to disclose the documents obtained through this process to RAM's liquidation committee and the liquidators (and their legal counsel) for three purposes:
+The FMA had obtained information from ANZ as part of its investigation into [Company X] [redacted] and the subsequent failure of [Company X] [redacted] causing loss to investors.
+The FMA decided to disclose the documents obtained through this process to [third parties] [redacted] for three purposes:

-- (a) to obtain responses and any additional information from the RAM investors to the information received from ANZ; and - (b) to determine the next steps that should occur to enable the RAM investors to evaluate the merits of a claim against ANZ and consider their position with respect to any such claim; and - (c) to enable the FMA to consider and determine whether to exercise its powers under s 34 of the [Financial Markets Authority Act 2011]. - [2] ANZ argued successfully before Fitzgerald J in the High Court that the proposed disclosure was outside the powers of the FMA as conferred by the Financial Markets Authority Act 2011 (the Act) and was for an unauthorised purpose.1 The FMA appeals that decision.
+- (a) to obtain responses and any additional information from the [Company X] [redacted] investors to the information received from ANZ; and - (b) to determine the next steps that should occur to enable the [Company X] [redacted] investors to evaluate the merits of a claim against ANZ and consider their position with respect to any such claim; and

+(c) to enable the FMA to consider and determine whether to exercise its powers under s 34 of the [Financial Markets Authority Act 2011].

+[2] ANZ argued successfully before Fitzgerald J in the High Court that the proposed disclosure was outside the powers of the FMA as conferred by the Financial Markets Authority Act 2011 (the Act) and was for an unauthorised purpose.1 The FMA appeals that decision.